verida/documentation/docs/single-sign-on-sdk/the-sso-authentication-server.md

 You must configure each application this server will support by editing the `config/index.js` file.

-The object key corresponds to the application name and the object properties correspond to the private key being used ot sign authentication requests and the domain name initiating the sign on request.
+The object key corresponds to the application name and the object properties correspond to the private key being used to sign authentication requests and the domain name initiating the sign on request.

 ## Security